akulkarni9/ai-gesture-controller/README.md

  ---

 ## ☕ Support Me
-If you find this portfolio template useful and would like to show your appreciation, you can buy me a coffee!
+If you find this AI Gesture Controller useful and would like to show your appreciation, you can buy me a coffee!
 It's never expected, but always appreciated.

 [![Buy Me A Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/akulkarni9)